 While most manufacturers take only a single on axis measurement of the speaker's performance, this doesn't tell how it will sound in your room.
 JBL's LSR Linear Spatial Reference design criteria requires seventy-two measurements yielding more than 1,200 times more data, enabling JBL to engineer a speaker that "sounds right" in any working space.
 With LSR design, 3 Series Studio Monitors deliver superior accuracy regardless of the size and shape of your room, so your mixes "hit their mark" when heard on any playback system.

 The moment i plugged them in and started playing music i was stunned at the depth and realistic clarity these speakers put out.
 After that mixing on them was easy and fun, which makes me want to stay in my chair and mix all day long.
 Surprising though the ear fatigue is nonexistent after even hours of mixing on these.

 Great monitors for the cost.
 They crush the comparable KRK Rokit's in my opinion.
-Waveguide really does as it says and gives the sound an immersive quality that is difficult to beat in this class range.
+Waveguide really works as described and gives the sound an immersive quality that is difficult to beat in this class.

 I picked up a pair of these bad boys when they were under $250.00.
 And I'm not sure why the hell JBL is selling them for that much.